×

 (If I had more time, I would practice my hobbies).
 [Wish]

-It’s important to learn how the German moods work and then learn them for real by seeing them in action.
+To truly master German moods, you must use and by see them in action.
 In order to continuously practice these moods, it helps to think of and see situations where they could be used.

-A good way to practice the moods is by reading a lot of Märchen, or German fairy tales, as well as other Kurzgeschichten, or short stories.
+A good way to practice the moods in general is by reading a lot of Märchen, or German fairy tales, as well as other Kurzgeschichten, or short stories.

 Another good way to practice the moods is to use online exercises.